tinmarino/abism/abism/doc/dev.md

 __Code__:
 [plugin/stat_rectangle.py](plugin/stat_rectangle.py)

+---

 ### The interface monkey patch

 __Brief__:
 import tkinter is not importing tkinter.

 __Problem__:
-Tkinter cannot change the apperance of all widgets automatically (like font size, color, etc).
+Tkinter cannot change the appearance of all widgets automatically (like font size, color, etc).
 But changing style on demand is usefull to debug the GUI aspect.

 __Explanation__:
-This is because each Tkinter widget have a slighlty different keyword for its style, like "font_color" vs "color".
+This is because each Tkinter widget have a slightly different keyword for its style, like "font_color" vs "color".

 __Solution__:
-Tkinter could be overloaded by MyTkinter and MyTkinter imported by each Abism module but this lead to much code change and independant plugins would not be independant anymore.
+Tkinter could be overloaded by MyTkinter and MyTkinter imported by each Abism module but this lead to much code change and independent plugins would not be independent anymore.

 The decided solution was to monkey patch Tkinter, so the GUI modules do not even car about the style and can be coded and tested separately from Abism.

 __Code__:
 [plugin/stat_rectangle.py](/abism/plugin/stat_rectangle.py)

+---

 ### TODO factory pattern

 Actually everywhere, I like to nest the method as static in the same class and not like MyClassFactory like in Java.

+---

 ### TODO Answer frame and factory style